Clinical-Genomics/preClinVar/README.md

 ## Availability:

-A running demo instance of the service is available at https://preclinvar-stage.scilifelab.se/docs
+A running instance of the service is available at https://preclinvar.scilifelab.se/docs

 ## Available endpoints: